tw: dissociation/unreality, mild body horror, stalking, psychiatric abuse, anti-plural sentiment (referenced), general sanism (referenced)

 “I assume you’re asking why she’s after us,” Reynare supplies kindly, and I nod.
 “I’m afraid we’re not sure.
 This is terribly inconvenient, but a dissociative disorder like ours necessarily comes with a large helping of amnesia.”

 “You’re fucking kidding me,” I can’t help responding.
 But that… god, that makes a lot of sense.
-Jaylie was surprised to hear that Gurjas was dead, but she was there.
+Jaylie was surprised to hear that Gurjas was dead, but she was there when it happened.
 Wasn’t she?

 “Not me,” she mumbles.
 “Somebody else.”

-That gets an actual laugh from Jaylie, albeit a small one, and I can’t help but grin, feeling somewhat accomplished.
+That gets an actual laugh from Jaylie, albeit a small one, and I can’t help but smile, feeling somewhat accomplished.
 It’s weird.
-She’s annoying and sharp at the edges and the cause of so much of this trouble, but it’s kind of nice to meet somebody who’s not keeping it together better than I am.
+She’s annoying and sharp at the edges and the cause of so much of this trouble, but it’s kind of nice to meet somebody who isn’t keeping it together better than I am.